wp-plugins/portfolio-gallery/readme.txt

 Description

 Show Description.
-Choose whether to display the description of the portfolio or not.
+Choose whether to display the description of the portfolio gallery or not.

 Description Font Size.
-Set the portfolio description font size in pixels.
+Set the portfolio gallery description font size in pixels.

 Description Font Color.
-Select the portfolio description font color.
+Select the portfolio gallery description font color.

 Link Button